 An intercom call, or inside call, is a call between two extensions without using an outside line.
 There are two ways you can signal the extension you are calling: by ringing or by voice.
-If you try to voice signal a standard phone or an MLC-6 cordless phone, the phone will ring instead.

-You can lift the handset or press [Spkr] before dialing:
+You can lift the handset or press [spkr] before dialing, then:

-- Press an idle [Intercom] button.
-You hear intercom dial tone, and the light next to the [Intercom] button is green steady. - 2.
+- 1. Press an idle [Intercom] button.
+You hear intercom dial tone, and the light next to the [Intercom] button is steady green. - 2.
 To ring the extension, dial the two-digit extension number, or